Necromancer (video game): The Graveyard

 The final confrontation between Illuminar and Tetragorn takes place in a graveyard.
 Gravestones appear that must be destroyed by walking over them in order to prevent Tetragorn from emerging.
 When he does, (there are always enough gravestones to ensure this) he shoots trails of fire that injure Illuminar as he moves about.
 Any spider eggs that were not destroyed in the vaults also turn into spiders which attack Illuminar.
 The wisp can be used to banish either enemy, although while it is in use, Illuminar remains fixed in place.

 Each hit by any enemy on Illuminar reduces his power and eventually kills him, although the occasional appearance of small rings of power will improve his life force again.

 Reception

 Hosea Battles Jr reviewed the game for Computer Gaming World and stated that "This is definitely one of the best games in the Synapse line for the Atari.
 Even the best arcader will have a difficult time defeating the wizard and reaching level five of Act Three."

 Necromancer was noted for its oddball concepts and frenetic gameplay.
-A Creative Computing review claimed it "is one of the strangest, yet most imaginative, games I have ever played on the Atari computer", and "Necromancer is well-conceived and beautifully implemented.
+Creative Computing said that it "is one of the strangest, yet most imaginative, games I have ever played on the Atari computer", and "well-conceived and beautifully implemented.
 The sound and graphics are out of this world".
 Agreeing on its strangeness, InfoWorld's Essential Guide to Atari Computers cited it as a "winner".
 Brian Bagnall considered it one of William's most notable releases on the Atari, among a notable career.
-Reviewers continued to pour on the praise even decades later, and it remains a common fixture of articles on retrogaming.
+It remains a common fixture of articles on retro gaming.